 - 6. A will may provide for specific property to be transferred to a beneficiary, conditional upon payment of a sum of money. - 7.
-A devise such as this may be legally classified as a testamentary option to purchase or a testamentary conditional gift.
+This may be legally classified as a testamentary option to purchase or a testamentary conditional gift.
 Although the distinction may be difficult to apply in practice, the result is immaterial as the provisions of the Duties Act will apply equally regardless of the classification. - 8.
 The exercise of a testamentary option to purchase does not create a contract between the option holder and the executor of the will even if the option holder and the executor decide to enter into a subsequent contract to better evidence or define the agreement for transfer.
 Rather, the option holder's title and interest in the subject property, and similarly the rights of the donee of a testamentary conditional gift, arise from the provisions of the will. - 9.
 Both an option holder and a donee are regarded as beneficiaries under the will.
 The provisions of section 139 of the Duties Act may therefore apply to allow a partial nominal duty assessment in some circumstances. - 10.
-The applicable rate of duty is charged on the consideration to be paid under a testamentary option to purchase or testamentary conditional gift.
+The applicable rate of duty is charged on the consideration to be paid in these circumstances.
 Where the consideration to be paid is less than the value of the property to be transferred, the additional value of the transferrable property is treated as being a distribution under the will and is liable for nominal duty.

 A will provides for the disposition of certain dutiable property to a beneficiary, subject to payment to the estate of the sum equal to the value of the property.
-The beneficiary elects to accept the property and makes payment.
+The beneficiary accepts the property and makes payment.
 The property has a value of \$750,000.

-The transfer of the realty is chargeable with duty at the applicable rate on the consideration of \$750,000.
+The transfer is chargeable with duty at the applicable rate on the consideration of \$750,000.

-A will provides for the disposition of certain dutiable property to a beneficiary, subject to payment to the estate of the sum of \$100,000.
-The beneficiary elects to accept the property and makes payment.
+A will provides for the disposition of certain dutiable property to a foreign beneficiary, subject to payment to the estate of \$100,000.
+The beneficiary accepts the property and makes payment.
 The property has a value of \$750,000.

-The transfer of the realty is chargeable with duty at the applicable rate on the consideration of \$100,000.
-Nominal duty of \$20 is chargeable under section 139 of the Duties Act as the additional value of the property is treated as a distribution under the will.
+The transfer is chargeable with duty at the applicable rate on the consideration of \$100,000.
+Foreign duty of 7 per cent is applied to that consideration.
+Nominal duty of \$20 is chargeable as the additional value of the property is treated as a distribution under the will.